 Other areas such as the neck, chest and hands which were off limits to full resurfacing lasers can be treated safely and effectively with the SmartXide 2 Dot Laser

-The skin is thoroughly cleansed of all makeup and sunscreen and pretreatment photographs are taken.
+The skin is thoroughly cleansed of all makeup and sunscreen.
 A local anaesthetic cream is then applied for about 60 minutes prior to the procedure.
 This is then cleaned off and the skin carefully dried.
 A mild painkiller or sedative can also be given 45mins prior to the procedure if necessary.
-Eye protection is worn during the treatment and the eyebrows and hairline are protected with water based gel.
 If the patient has any history of cold sores antiviral medication must be started prior to the treatment.

 The laser is used to slowly and carefully scan the entire surface of the treatment area with equally spaced dots.
-The procedure takes approximately 30 to 45 minutes with some areas treated with a second pass of the laser to increase the intensity.
-Platelet Rich Plasma (PRP) is then applied to the treated area followed by a occlusive silicone gel and cold air is blown onto the skin to ease discomfort and reduce swelling.
+The procedure takes approximately 1 hour with some areas treated with a second pass of the laser to increase the intensity.
+Platelet Rich Plasma (PRP) is then applied to the treated area followed by a occlusive silicone gel and cold air can be blown onto the skin to ease discomfort and reduce swelling.

 For the first 2 days the treated area should be gently cleansed every 6 to 12 hours and further layers of silicone gel applied.
 Ice can be used intermittently during the first day and over the first night to ease discomfort and reduce swelling.
 The patient should limit physical activity for 1-2 days after the procedure and avoid lying flat to reduce swelling around the eyes.
-By the third day the worst of the swelling should be settling and peeling will have started.
-At this point the patient can start using makeup over the silicon.
-Shedding of the dots will occur from day 2-5 after the procedure and should be allowed to occur naturally with no picking or exfoliation.
-Men should refrain from shaving for about 3-4 days depending on the intensity of the treatment.
+By the third day the worst of the swelling should be settling and peeling may have started.
+Post peeling the patient can start using makeup over the silicon and men can start shaving.
+Shedding of the dots will occur from day 3-5 after the procedure and should be allowed to occur naturally with no picking or exfoliation.
+Men should refrain from shaving for about 3-4 days depending on the intensity of the treatment and when the dots all peel off.

 Transient Post Inflammatory Hyper Pigmentation (PIHP) of the skin can occur after laser resurfacing of more olive skinned people particularly if excessive laser energy is administered and so a lower intensity treatment must be used.
 If PIHP occurs it is usually temporary and can be reduced by pre and post treatment with pigmentation inhibiting creams.